Doctor

 • Liver

-Warning Signs That You Should See a GI
+Warning Signs That You Should See A GI

 Common gastrointestinal problems like gastroenteritis (a stomach bug) or mild, occasional heartburn usually clear up on their own.
 However, if you have persistent problems, or new or unusual GI symptoms, it’s best to consult a doctor.